abiglee7/Fourstar_JAGB/README.md

-# The data for Resolved Near-infrared Stellar Photometry from the Magellan Telescope for 13 Nearby Galaxies: JAGB Method Distances
+# The data for "Resolved Near-infrared Stellar Photometry from the Magellan Telescope for 13 Nearby Galaxies: JAGB Method Distances"

 Author: Abigail J. Lee